MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

-Let $u$ be a $\conapp$-node with $ (u) \leq -7$.
-We first observe that at a $\conapp$-node with a balance less than minus one, the only possibility that no rotation is applicable is that the left child has balance 0.
-Otherwise we could apply one of the rotations~1a, 1b, 2a, or 3a.
-However, it is impossible that the deep child of the current node has balance 0, as the Algorithm would have stopped before reaching this child (see Line~\ref{alg:ou:goup}).
+So we have established that a rotation at $v$ is possible.
 If the possible rotation is height reducing, we are done.
-Otherwise, the rotation is height preserving and the node $w'$ of the rotation is the deep child of $v'$ after the rotation.
+Otherwise, the rotation is height preserving.
+The node $w'$ returned by $\doRotation(v)$ in Line~\ref{alg:construct:rotate-hp} is the deep child of $v'$ (i.e., of the new $v$).
 The balance of $w'$ is one more (i.e., it is less negative) than the balance of $v$ was before the rotation (Lemma~\ref{lem:hp-rotate}(c)), and this node $w'$ has to be a $\conapp$-node.
-The algorithm continues until either a height reducing rotation is possible at the current node or it has done at least six height preserving rotations in a row, as the balance of the next node it looks at is always exactly one more than the previous one (Lemma~\ref{lem:hp-rotate}(c)).
-In the former case, we apply the height reducing rotation and are done.
-In the latter case, the nodes where the algorithm applied height preserving rotations are consecutive on $\lp^{-1}(u')$, where $u'$ is the lowest node where a height preserving rotation was performed.
+The algorithm continues until either a height reducing rotation is possible at the current node or it has done at least eight height preserving rotations in a row, as the balance of the next node it looks at is always exactly one more than the previous one (Lemma~\ref{lem:hp-rotate}(c)).
+In the former case, we apply the height reducing rotation and we are done.
+In the latter case, the nodes where the algorithm applied height preserving rotations are consecutive on $\lp^{-1}(u)$, where $u$ is the lowest node where a height preserving rotation was performed.
 By Lemma~\ref{lem:hp-rotate}(b) all those nodes have an absolute balance of at least 2.
-Therefore, by Lemma~\ref{lem:noinvariant-rotation}, a height reducing rotation is possible at one of these nodes.
+Therefore, by Lemma~\ref{lem:noinvariant-rotation}, a rotation is possible at one of these nodes.
+As the algorithm already applied height preserving rotations at all of these nodes, this rotation has to be height reducing by Lemma~\ref{lem:noinvariant-hr}.
 The algorithm will go upwards again once no height preserving rotation is possible any more, apply this height reducing rotation and stop.
-It will therefore not go above $u$, which concludes the proof. \end{proof}
+It will therefore not go above the highest node on which a height reducing rotation was applied.
+This concludes the proof. \end{proof}

 We introduce a bit of notation that helps with the following proof.
 For the amortized analysis, we use the following potential function: